The stats around customer churn can make SaaS business owners and subscription companies weep:

 Customer churn is all about customer satisfaction.
 If customer satisfaction is low, then churn will be high.
 Customers can easily lose interest in your SaaS product because they may get confused or they’re not sure how the service benefits them.

-Customer retention comes with offering tons of value.
+Customer retention comes by offering tons of value.
 You need to give your customers a clear roadmap about how to use your product and how it will benefit them.

 There are so many reasons why customers may decide to abandon your product.
 They include:

-- Switched to a competitor because of better pricing or better experience.
+- Switched to a competitor because of better pricing or a better experience.

 - Decided that your product couldn’t meet their needs.

 - Felt absolutely lost as your product wasn’t as easy to navigate as your sales team claimed.